Christine Toth, MDNephrology

 - Maintaining your health, not smoking and preparing yourself mentally while you’re on the lung transplant waiting list for surgery

 - Recovering in the hospital after transplant surgery

 Expect to get pre- and post-transplant patient education, resources and support services.

 At University Health, you can receive two types of lung transplantation from deceased donors, including:

 Our Lung Transplant Milestones

-University Transplant Center milestones in lung transplant care:
+University Health Transplant Institute milestones in lung transplant care: